Includes high school seniors or high school graduates with fewer than 24 hours of college credit.

-Transfer students meeting one of the following criteria will be granted regular admission:
+Applicants submitting a GED score will be reviewed individually.
+Students meeting one of the following criteria will be granted regular admission:

-Transfer students with fewer than 24 credit hours who do not meet the criteria for regular admission will be admitted on admission exception with a prescription for freshman success.
+Students who do not meet the criteria for regular admission will be admitted on admission exception with a prescription for freshman success.
 The prescription may include:

 - Mandatory multi-session per-semester advising: Three or four per-semester sessions will include academic assessment, program planning, and degree planning